commercetools/commercetools-sync-java/docs/README.md

 - Library requires the min JDK version `>= 8`.
   > The library tested with each major JDK version (i.e: 8, 9, 10, 11, 12, 13...) as well as some specific updates of LTS versions (i.e: 8.0.192, 11.0.3).
-- [commercetools-jvm-sdk](https://github.com/commercetools/commercetools-jvm-sdk) as a dependency in your JVM-based application.
-(Make sure to use a version `>= 1.64.0`).
 - A target commercetools project for syncing your source data to.

 ### Installation